 The professor, supervisor, or department head of the employee must initiate all key requests.

 Key approvals can only be made by a department head or higher.
-Key requests are made to the Housing Management and Dining Services (HMDS) email address (firstname.lastname@example.org), or by completing a Key Request Form.
+Key requests are made to firstname.lastname@example.org.
 Please allow up to 72 hours for processing before keys are ready.
 Please submit a new request for each set of keys you are requesting.

 For an employee to receive keys, they must be in the Banner system and must have set up their Mills email.
 The employee information will not import into our system until they have set up their email.
 This must also be done in order to receive a Mills ID card, which must be created prior to keys being distributed.
 For students to receive keys, they must have a clear Student Account and present their Mills ID.

-If the key is in stock, we will notify the requester that the employee or student may pick it up and sign it out from the HMDS Office (Sage Hall 138).
+If the key is in stock, we will notify the requester that the employee or student may pick it up and sign it out from the DPS Key Hub in Sage Hall 136.
 If the key is not in stock, a key request will be made by HMDS and a notification sent to the requestor informing them of the delay.
 Please allow three to four business days for new keys to be made.
 An email will be sent to the supervisor/key requester when the key is ready.

 All students and employees are required to present their Mills ID when picking up keys.
-The student or employee will sign the Key Request Form agreeing to the key holder’s responsibilities.
+The student or employee will sign to agree to the key holder’s responsibilities.
 Keys cannot be signed out on someone else’s behalf.